Children of the 2020s study

 Approach to sampling

-A nationally representative sample of approximately 8,500 babies will be recruited from across England, with boosted representation of babies in the lowest quintile of disadvantage.
+A nationally representative sample of approximately 8,500 babies has been recruited from across England, with boosted representation of babies in the lowest quintile of disadvantage.

 Data collection frequency

-We will survey participants annually.
-The first data collection will take place when the cohort members are nine months old and the last one when they are age five.
+We are surveying participants annually.
+The first data collection took place when the cohort members were nine months old.
+The final data collection will be when the children are age five.

 Linked data